DEVELOPMENTS

 CAMDEN GOODS YARD

 The development of Camden Goods Yard following demolition of Morrisons supermarket is under construction.
 The site is being massively overdeveloped and is likely to cause problems in the future.
-Berkley Homes has recently applied to reduce the number of affordable homes they need to provide as part of the scheme.
+St George (part of Berkley Homes group) has recently applied to reduce the number of affordable homes they need to provide as part of the scheme.
+Refused by Camden Council this has been subject of an appeal, the conclusion of which will be known in January 2026.